-Edwards Ro Bendigo, V oad, The lease agreement is a non-cancellable lease with an initial term of five years which commenced in 01/09/2018.
+Innovation Court, Bendigo, Vic The lease agreement is a non-cancellable lease with an initial term of five years which commenced 01/09/2022 with a further five year extension option available.
+The Group is not reasonably certain to exercise the option.
+Piper Road, Bendigo, Vic The lease agreement is a non-cancellable lease with an initial term of two which commenced 15/03/2023 with a further two year extension option available.
+The Group is reasonably certain to exercise the option.
+Murray Street, Hobart, Tas The lease agreement is a non-cancellable lease with an initial term of five years which commenced in 01/11/2016.
+The lease was renewed for threes years with a further four year extension option available.
+The Group is reasonably certain to exercise the option.
+Shop 34 Bath Lane, Bendigo, Vic The lease agreement is a non-cancellable lease with a term of two years which commenced in 01/04/2022.
 There are no extension options.
-Piper Road Bendigo, V Peel Street Ballarat, Vi • Murray Str Hobart, Tas - · · · · · · · · · · · · · · · · · · · Bath Lane, Bendigo, V · Cloud Infrastructi The lease agreement is a non-cancellable lease with a term of three years which commenced in 20/09/2019.
+Network Infrastructure The lease agreement is a non-cancellable lease with a term of three years which commenced in 30/06/2020.
 There are no extension options.
-Network Maintenan The lease agreement is a non-cancellable lease with a term of three years which commenced in 06/04/2020.
+Cloud Infrastructure The lease agreement is a non-cancellable lease with a term of three years which commenced in 20/07/2020.
 There are no extension options.
-Network Infrastructi The lease agreement is a non-cancellable lease with a term of three years which commenced in 30/06/2020.
+Cloud Infrastructure The lease agreement is a non-cancellable lease with a term of five years which commenced in 27/11/2020.
 There are no extension options.
-Cloud Infrastructi The lease agreement is a non-cancellable lease with a term of three years which commenced in 20/07/2020.
+Network Infrastructure The lease agreement is a non-cancellable lease with a term of three years which commenced in 17/10/2021.
 There are no extension options.
-Cloud Infrastructi The lease agreement is a non-cancellable lease with a term of five years which commenced in 27/11/2020.
+Network Infrastructure The lease agreement is a non-cancellable lease with a term of three years which commenced in $01/12/2021$.
 There are no extension options.
-Network Infrastructi The lease agreement is a non-cancellable lease with a term of three years which commenced in 17/10/2021.
-There are no extension options.
-Network Infrastructi The lease agreement is a non-cancellable lease with a term of three years which commenced in 01/12/2021.
+Network Infrastructure The lease agreement is a non-cancellable lease with a term of four years which commenced in 15/06/2023.
 There are no extension options.